 The best-case scenario would be you coming home for lunch and spending a little quality time to break up your dog’s day.
 But if your schedule or commute doesn’t always allow that, it may take a village.
 If you have someone close by with pets, this is a great time to encourage some neighborly reciprocity, where you can arrange to let each other’s pets out when the other one isn’t home.
 You could also hire a dog walker to come by and provide a professional field trip.
 Before you do it, check out our tips for hiring a dog walker.

-More dog toys, less noise
+More dog toys, less destruction

 A bored dog left to his own devices may act out by chewing up your devices.
 Boredom can be as much of a cause for acting out as separation anxiety.
 For this reason, it’s vital to leave out your dog’s favorite toys and anything else you can think of that he can use to entertain himself in your absence.
 Dog toys make great diversions.
 Aside from keeping him away from your toys, you’ll provide distraction for your dog during the day, so he won’t be as anxious about you being gone.
 One word of caution: don’t rely on toys with treats hidden in them.
 Once the dog eats the treat -- which could be in minutes -- he’ll grow bored and move on to the furniture.